 Standard-setting and Accreditation

-To bring the education system at par in both government and private institutions, all higher education will be governed by only one authority.
+To bring the education system to par in both government and private institutions, all higher education will be governed by only one authority.
 For authenticating the same UGC AICTE will be merged.
 All University government, private, Open, Deemed, Vocational etc will have the same grading and other rules.

 Teachers are the pillars of the education system.
-For creating a robust education system, the teachers need to be equipped with strong skills and knowledge.
+To create a robust education system, the teachers need to be equipped with strong skills and knowledge.
 Teachers should be trained with innovative pedagogy and skills to implement in the classrooms.
 Professional courses like B.Ed. programme will now include training in time-tested techniques in pedagogy, multi-level teaching and evaluation, teaching children with disabilities, teaching children with special interests or talents, use of educational technology, and learner-centered and collaborative learning.

 Further Shorter local teacher education programs will be made available at BITEs, DIETs, or at school complexes for eminent local persons who can be hired to teach at schools as ‘master instructors’, for promoting local professions, knowledge, and skills, e.g., local art, music, agriculture, business, sports, carpentry, and other vocational crafts.